 With this exhibition, the Bundeskunsthalle wants to underscore the importance of preserving this universal heritage of all humanity.
 ‘An exhibition that will make history heartbreakingly beautiful.

-curator: Susanne Annen and Aurélie Clemente Ruiz, scenography and general art direction: Sylvain Roca, 3D sourcing and contents: Iconem, graphism: Dépli Design Studio, lights: Bundeskunsthalle, digital Ingineering and production: Mardi8, films' director: Olivier Brunet, composer: Olivier Lafuma
+curator: Susanne Annen and Aurélie Clemente Ruiz, scenography and general art direction: Atelier Sylvain Roca, 3D sourcing and contents: Iconem, graphism: Dépli Design Studio, lights: Bundeskunsthalle, audio-visual engineering and production: Mardi8, films' director: Olivier Brunet, composer: Olivier Lafuma

 photos: Zach Barouti, Peter-Paul Weiler.